CS5520-Seattle-Fall23/finalproject-guardians-of-the-galaxy/README.md

 | 9  | 9.2    | Period Cycle Set         | Allow users to track menstrual cycles | Health Tracking | High | TC-25 |
 | 10 | 10.1   | Notification System      | Inform users of reminders | User Engagement | Medium | TC-26 |
 | 11 | 11.1   | Data Security            | Ensure user data is protected | Security | High | TC-27 |

+## 10 Project Backlog

+- Complete first round user study by 9/19.

+- Finish the general layout of the Software Requirements Specification by 9/20.

+- Finished the main technical requirements for our application and completed the software requirement specification by 9/26.

+- Discussed the design of the Lo-Fi wireframe by 10/2.
+Yiwei Zha sketched the initial version by hand.

+- Finalized the wireframe based on our requirements by Yiwei Zha 10/3.

+- User Feedback: Compile and prioritize adjustments based on user feedback by all team members.

+- Polishing the Software Requirements Specification to 2.0v by 10/7.

+- Completed the wireframe modifications and added detailed descriptions for each page in Lo-Fi wireframe by 10/12.

+- Makoya generated the sprint report2 by 10/23.

+- Develop the Sign in/Sign up(User Registration) part by Yiwei Zha by 10/25.

+- Completed another version of SRS by all team members and Yiwei Zha also updated it in README by 10/18

+- Zhen Sun completed the Hi-Fi wireframe in Figma by 10/22.

+- Finalized all app functionalities based on the wireframe's final version by 10/25.

+- Start to work on frontend Feature in 11/1

+- Makoya generated the sprint report3 by 11/4.

+- Started work on frontendcode.Yiwei Zha worked on user login , water and period sreen.
+Makoya and Zhen Sun worked on the Sleep, Diet and Wellness Screen. while some of the frontend features that they built looked differently from our high fidelity wireframe by 11/13.

+- Yiwei Zha finish user login and Firebase authentication integration by 11/15.

+- Yiwei Zha rebuilt Sleep,Diet and Wellness Modules to make the style consistent by 11/20.

+- All Frontend Features Done by 11/27.

+- Finished the 1st version of  data collection design in firestore by Zhen Sun by 11/28, Yiwei Zha reviewed and  redesigned by 12/1.

+- The  backend logic design in water and wellness screen done by Yiwei Zha finished by 11/29 and the backend logic design Sleep and Diet screen done by Zhen Sun finished by 11/29.

+- Reorganized the structure to make it a MVC design pattern and made all the style of screens of waterIntake, Diet, Wellness, and sleeptime modules consistent by Yiwei Zha by11/30.

+- Complete the reminder and record backend functionality for the water module and record tutorial video for team by Yiwei Zha by 12/1.

+- Finished the reminder and record backend functionality for the water module by Zhen Sun by 12/2.

+- Finished the wellness backend logic by Yiwei Zha by 12/3.

+- Finished the period backend logic by Zhen Sun by 12/5.

+- Updated project board and organized project file by Makoya by 12/6.

+- Finalized the update in class diagram, SRS, wireframe, matrix and all the doc by Makoya, Zhen Sun and Yiwei Zha by 12/7.

+- Finalized, checked and polished the project by Yiwei Zha by 12/8.